SiK Telemetry Radio¶

-As the platform is open source, implementation can be purchased from many different sources, including:
+As the platform is open source, implementation can be purchased from many different sources, including ArduPilot Partners:

 - mRo SiK Telemetry Radio (mRobotics)

 If you’re looking for an alternative, the RFD900 Radio Modem is highly recommended by many community members (The SiK platform was based on the RFD900 and both platforms have continued to evolve).
-It is available at a similar price point from quality manufacturers and supports a significantly better range.
+It provides a significantly better range.

 The main features of the SiK Radio are listed below (see the Advanced Configuration for more information):